 Depending on the loan type, most loans take anywhere from a month to three or four for evaluation.
 But ironically, much of this delay is on client side, with the lender waiting for requested documents.
-Following this list, and responding quickly to requests for information, can cut your processing time by as much as half.
+Following this list, and responding quickly to requests for information can cut your processing time by as much as half.

 Although perhaps unnecessary, we feel it’s beneficial to tell you exactly why this is needed.
 This perspective from the lender side will give you a much better understanding — and partnership, in this process.

 Lenders desire to provide financing for you.
 It’s actually unproductive for them to have undeployed cash.
 However, there is always one question they will ask themselves in any application: What is the chance I’m going to get this back?
-(Or perhaps, more accurately, what is the chance I will not get this back.)
+(Or perhaps more accurately, what is the chance I will not get this back?)
 This simply understanding, all by itself, will put you ahead of some of the other loan applications in the pile next to yours.

 The various sub-categories below serve to give them a picture of your perspective loan and request: How long have you been in business?
 What level of experience?
 How “secure” is this application — both as to business proposal and individual?
 How forthcoming is borrower with information?
 Are both the proposal and the borrower solid?
 And it doesn’t have to be stellar.
-So, take heart; one negative doesn’t necessarily kill a business loan.
+If not, take heart; one negative doesn’t necessarily kill a business loan.
 However, two or more often will.